What is UX (User Experience) and Why is it important?

-It was not until a few years ago, a majority in the tech world started to realize that how important it was to involve the user in the process of designing or creating the app.
+It was not until a few years ago, a majority of the tech world started to realize that how important it was to involve the user in the process of designing or creating the app.
 This didn’t necessarily mean just asking the user what they want but much more than that.

 What is UX?

-“A good user experience is simply a process of increasing user satisfaction by improving usability, accessibility of the product.
+“A good user experience is simply a process of increasing user satisfaction by improving usability, and accessibility of the product.
 A good user experience simply brings joy to the user”

-Joy doesn’t mean that you add some animations and put in some UX tips from some UX guru.
+Joy doesn’t mean that you add some animations and put in some UX tips from some UX gurus.
 It’s not something that can be added to a system as an add-on.
 It’s a complete process that requires involving users right from the start.

 What UX is not?